-increasing negative impacts to the

-environment.

-Increase in water consumption may

-1

-also lead to shortage or scarcity of

-water.

-Legal and health risks are also seen

-should water consumption increase

-significantly.

-,

-What are the Opportunity/ies

-Identified?

-identifica:

-D. d. a inchesion in a superior and

-Maintaining the water

-consumption at a minimal may

-result in decreasing negative

-impacts to the environment.

-Reduction in water consumption

-may help in preventing shortage or

-scarcity of water as well as in

-preventing health and/or legal

-risks.
+increasing negative impacts to the environment.
+Increase in water consumption may also lead to shortage or scarcity of water.
+Legal and health risks are also seen should water consumption increase significantly.
+What are the Opportunity/ies Identified?
+Maintaining the water consumption at a minimal may result in decreasing negative impacts to the environment.
+Reduction in water consumption may help in preventing shortage or scarcity of water as well as in preventing health and/or legal risks.